microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 In this way, it avoids the pitfalls of DDSes with simpler merge strategies, in which one user's edit may clobber another's.

 Note that the `SharedCounter` only operates on integer values.
-Floating point arithmatic is order-dependent.
-DDSes are required to be eventually consistent.
-Because `SharedCounter` is an Optimistic DDS, it cannot support floating point values.

 ## Creation